-A journal produced by University of Illinois at Chicago Museum and Exhibition Studies graduate students and published by Chicago-based StepSister Press, Fwd: Museums is a space for challenging, critiquing, and reimagining museums and our work within them.
-The first issue of Fwd: Museums - exploring the theme "Inaugurations" - was released in 2016, and the 2nd, "Small," was published in 2017.
-Visit fwdmuseumsjournal.weebly.com to learn more.
+A yearly journal produced by University of Illinois at Chicago Museum and Exhibition Studies graduate students and published by Chicago-based StepSister Press, Fwd: Museums is a space for challenging, critiquing, and reimagining museums and our work within them.
+The first issue of Fwd: Museums-exploring the theme "Inaugurations"-was released in 2016.
+Learn more: fwdmuseumsjournal.weebly.com